Ochiengmorris/better-auth-starter/README.md

 ### Styling

 This starter uses Tailwind CSS.
-Customize your design by modifying `tailwind.config.ts` and component styles.
+Customize your design by modifying `app/global.css` and component styles.

 ## Deployment